anykey111/xeh/README.md

 # The HEX Programming Language

 XEH is a dynamic, concatenative programming language designed for the interactive coding.
 Main language domain is binary data parsing.
 Its look like FORTH, but its not.
-XEH doesn't allow direct memory access, uses immutable data structures and reference-counted garbage collector.
+XEH doesn't provide low-level memory access, uses immutable data structures and reference-counted garbage collector.

 Features:

-* Builtin debugger with reverse debugging option.
+* Builtin debugger with reverse step option.
 * Whole program state snapshot and rollback.
 * Immutable REPL, evaluate result without commiting changes to the program state until you like it.
 * Simple meta-programming, everyting might be evaluated at compile time if it doesn't try to modify runtime state.